raspberrypilearning/cress-egg-heads/README.md

 *	Camera Board 360 Gooseneck Mount (from [modmypi.com](https://www.modmypi.com/flexible-camera-mount "ModMyPi | RPi Camera Board 360 Gooseneck Mount"))

 ##Introduction
-Ideally begin with a discussion of how plants germinate from seeds and that they need to sense the correct conditions in order to start growing.
-Usually moisture and the right temperature.
+Ideally, begin with a discussion of how plants germinate from seeds and how they require the correct conditions in order to start growing, such as moisture and the correct temperature.

-Next discuss the speed at which plants grow.
+Next, discuss the speed at which plants grow.
 They grow far too slowly for us to see it happening.
-However there is a trick that we can use to speed up time and see it!
+However, there is a trick that we can use to speed up time and see it!

 ![image](./images/intro-flip-book.jpg "Disney Flip Book")

 A useful prop to bring out now is a flip book.
 A flip book contains a series of pictures that change gradually from one page to the next.
-When the pages are turned rapidly the picture appears to move.
+When the pages are turned rapidly, the picture appears to move.
 This is the fundamental principle behind all TV cartoons and film footage.

-Explain that if you were to capture images of the same landscape every hour for a day, you would end up with 24 pictures.
-If you were to play back (flip through) those images at normal film speed it will appear that time is moving very fast.
-You would see the sun rise, move through the sky and set in just a few moments.
+Explain that if we were to capture images of the same landscape every hour for a day, we would end up with 24 pictures.
+If we were to play back (flip through) those images at normal film speed, it will appear that time is moving very fast.
+We would see the sun rise, move through the sky and set in just a few moments.
 This is what we call a time lapse film.

-Wrap up by explaining that if we make cress egg heads we can use the technique of time lapse photography to speed up time see the hair (cress) appearing to grow.
-The only trouble is we need to let the time elapse and do the work of capturing the images along the way.
+Wrap up by explaining that if we make cress egg heads, we can use the technique of time lapse photography to speed up time see the hair (cress) appearing to grow.
+The only trouble is we need to let the time elapse and capture the images along the way.
 This is where the Raspberry Pi comes in.
-First you’ll need to make some cress egg heads though!
+But first we'll need to make some cress egg heads!

 ##Step 1: Making a cress egg head